 There’s no better way to keep yourself accountable and motivated than counting on someone else, maybe you to have a friend or a family member willing to be with you.
 But there’s always the option of joining a book club, either real or online.
 One good place to find all of these book clubs is Goodreads.
 That is a social media that’s only dedicated to books.

-- You can find a lot of discussion groups and many challenges to consider challenges for yourself.
-That’s good for motivation, especially if it’s a book that you’re struggling with having that sort of accountability.
+- You can find a lot of discussion groups and many challenges to consider for yourself.
+That’s good for motivation, especially if it’s a book you’re struggling with having that sort of accountability.

-7. Watch movie version
+7. Watch the movie version

 By watching the movie, you get a general idea of the themes of the novel’s tone.
 There’s no shame in that.
 You have to be careful and read what people say about the adaptation.
 Is it a good one?
 Keep that in mind when you’re watching the movie so that you’re not unfair with the book and judging it because of the movie.

 There is power in the location.
 Any of you do.
 Take the book out if you can make your overall reading experience so much more comfortable.